darkfoxdeveloper/LongV6270/README.md

 - Titles (Not from Wardrobe, that are fine)
 - Mesh not changing when using Skill for transform to Assasin
 - Rascagruta not have mobs and portals are wrong, not have npcs for the quests
+- Await mode in Player when are innactive
 - Lottery are removing SmallLotteryTicket if you exced tries (Low priority)
 - DiceKing in market not working (Low priority)